It's a New Day in Public Health.

 - Expiration date of donations

-- Name, street address, and telephone number of the donor
+- Name, street address, and telephone number of donor

 Recalled Prescription Drugs

-- Each repository shall establish and follow a protocol for notifying recipients (patients) if a prescription drug donated under the program is recalled.
+- Repository shall establish and follow a protocol for notifying recipients/patients if a prescription drug donated under the program is recalled.

-- A repository shall destroy all donated prescription drugs that are recalled, expired, or unsuitable for dispensing.
+- Repository shall destroy all donated prescription drugs that are recalled, expired, or unsuitable for dispensing.

-- A repository must complete a Destruction of Drugs form for all such destroyed drugs and submit each month to the Department of Health.
+- Repository must complete a Destruction of Drugs form for all such destroyed drugs and submit each month to the Florida Department of Health.